Rhipsalis - Mistletoe cactus : planting and care for this trailing indoor cactus

 • Exposure Bright

-• Soil type slightly acidic, very well-draining
+• Soil type Slightly acidic, very well-draining

-• Hardiness Not frost-hardy
+• Hardiness Frost-sensitive

 Mistletoe cactus